TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

 ---
 sidebar_position: 7
 title: Apple Health Integration
-description: Use iOS Shortcuts to send Apple Health data (steps, heart rate, etc.) to Telemetry Harbor.
+description: Use iOS Shortcuts to send Apple Health data (steps, heart rate, etc.) to Harbor Scale.
 ---

 # Apple Health Integration

-This guide explains how to use iOS Shortcuts to automatically send Apple Health data (such as steps, heart rate, calories, or sleep) to Telemetry Harbor.
+This guide explains how to use iOS Shortcuts to automatically send Apple Health data (such as steps, heart rate, calories, or sleep) to Harbor Scale.
 This allows you to monitor your health metrics, visualize trends, and correlate them with other telemetry in **Grafana dashboards**.

 **_Shortcut Link:_** https://routinehub.co/shortcut/23264/